tree-ware/tree-ware-kotlin-mysql/docs/contributor/database-and-tables.md

     * [Other identifiers](https://dev.mysql.com/doc/refman/8.0/en/identifier-length.html) as they get used in tree-ware
 * Values of the following columns are indexed and should not exceed 3072:
     * Primary key
-    * The parent path part columns in the join-table
-    * Any other columns that are indexed based on meta-model aux data
+    * Any other columns that are indexed
 * [Other limits](https://dev.mysql.com/doc/refman/8.0/en/innodb-limits.html)